krishna-bhandari/dj_custom_auth/README.md

 Quick start
 -----------

-Note**: This package must be used before running your first migrate command
+Note**: This package must be used before running your first migrate command.

 1. Add "auth_user" to your INSTALLED_APPS setting like this::